matech96/computer_vision/README.md

 # Computer vision
-In this repository you can find notebooks of applications of computervision algorithum using python and OpenCV.
+In this repository you can find notebooks of applications of computer vision algorithums using python or C++ with OpenCV.
 ## Tracking
-[tracking.ipynb](tracking.ipynb) implements a histogramm based approach with CAMSHIFT.
+[tracking.ipynb](python/tracking.ipynb) implements a histogramm based approach with CAMSHIFT.
 1. First we select a patch of the image.
 2. Use one or more changells to creat a histogramm: Check each color and put in the appropriate bin.
 3. Store the histogramm.